-Scaffolding surrounding tower framework; stone attached to main building exterior; anticipated to be completed in 2015 (awaiting official announcement)
+Scaffolding removed from spire; anticipated to be completed in 2015–2016 (awaiting official announcement)

 Groundbreaking and Site Dedication: 14 September 2011 by Rafael E. Pino

 As of March 2014, beautiful stone panels are being attached to the exterior walls of the Trujillo Peru Temple.
 Scaffolding surrounds the spire.

 On September 14, 2011, Elder Rafael E. Pino, president of the South America Northwest Area, presided over the groundbreaking ceremony for the Trujillo Peru Temple.
 He was accompanied by his wife and his two counselors, Elder Juan A. Uceda and Elder W. Christopher Waddell, and their wives.